tuyunbin/Enhancing-the-Alignment-between-Target-Words-and-Corresponding-Frames-for-Video-Captioning/README.md

 ### Dependencies
 Ubantu; Python 2.7; A Titan xp.
 The results may be differnt when using different GPUs.

-[Theano] I recommend you to install Theano via anaconda:
+For Theano, I recommend you to install Theano via anaconda:
 ```
 $ conda install theano pygpu
 ```